Laws

 For San Diego rental property owners, the last couple years have been somewhat bewildering, first with the implementation of AB 1482 and then the COVID-19 pandemic.
 It has been difficult to keep up with all the changes that has caused, and the new ordinances have many owners wondering which properties are actually affected.
 Here at […]

-Fair Housing 101 | Lesson 7 | How not to “steer” applicants.
+Fair Housing 101 | Lesson 7 | How not to steer applicants.

-What are Steer Applicants and why should it be avoided or How not to steer applicants Steering is an attempt by owners/managers to control where someone lives because of their protected class, regardless of how well intended.
+What are Steer Applicants and why should it be avoided What are Steer Applicants?
+Steering is an attempt by owners/managers to control where someone lives because of their protected class, regardless of how well intended.
 Perceived “steering” can result in a fair housing complaint.
 Common targets are: Families with children.
-Steering can include […]
+Steering can include directing applicants […]

 Fair Housing 101 | Lesson 6 | Standards for Accessibility.